-7 Nothing in this paragraph prevents a Party from requesting the presentation of evidence of a license for informational purposes.
+7 Nothing in this provision prevents a Party from requesting the presentation of evidence of a license for information purposes.

-- (c) provide that applications or petitions, as the case may be, for geographical indications are published for opposition, and shall provide procedures for opposing geographical indications that are the subject of applications or petitions.
-Each Party shall also provide procedures to cancel a registration resulting from an application or a petition; and - (d) provide that measures governing the filing of applications or petitions for geographical indications set out clearly the procedures for these actions.
-Such procedures shall include contact information sufficient for applicants or petitioners, as the case may be, to obtain specific procedural guidance regarding the processing of applications and petitions. - 2.
-Each Party shall provide that grounds for refusing protection or recognition of a geographical indication include the following: - (a) the geographical indication is likely to cause confusion with a trademark that is the subject of good-faith pending application or registration; and - (b) the geographical indication is likely to cause confusion with a pre-existing trademark, the rights to which have been acquired in accordance with the Party's law.
+- 2. Each Party shall provide that grounds for refusing protection or recognition of a geographical indication include the following: - (a) the geographical indication is likely to cause confusion with a trademark that is the subject of good-faith pending application or registration; and - (b) the geographical indication is likely to cause confusion with a pre-existing trademark, the rights to which have been acquired in accordance with the Party's law.